Nayade2lu/project2018-lucia_saura/README.md

 - Another scatterplot graph that compares the sepal width with the classification of flower.
 - A scatterplot graph that compares the petal length with the classification of flower.
 - And a scatterplot graph that compares the petal width with the classification of flower.
 From these four scatterplots Hoey determines a pattern and creates a possible predictor.

+Second part of Holey papper: Java application to analyze the data